All Episodes

 And I don't want to be.

-I will have proper thoughts on this as we get close to it.
+Now, Mr. I will have proper thoughts on this as we get close to it.

 These debates, in large part, are going to be reflecting the news at the time.

-And that's not until September 26th.
+And that's not till September 26th.

-Although there's going to be all kinds of set-up questions for Trump.
+Although there's going to be all kinds of setup questions for Trump.

 Mr. Trump, do you still believe women are pigs?